nitheeshpotla/Object_follower_bot/README.md

-# Object_follower_bot
- A simple web app built with Django that allows users to track and log topics they are learning, along with detailed entries for each topic.
 # 📝 Learning Log

 The **Learning Log** is a web application that allows users to track topics they are learning about and make entries on those topics.
 Built with Django, it provides a simple and intuitive interface for organizing and reflecting on your learning journey.